Application Process for International Students

 International Student Enrollment

-You must demonstrate sufficient resources to cover one full year of study (to show $27,000 for one year of study including $995 mandatory health insurance — combining personal/institutional funds) before the university will issue an I-20.
-The necessary documents and instructions are provided with the admission application and here with the Certification of Finances
+You must demonstrate sufficient resources to cover one full year of study (the ISSO office will reach out to advise on the funds needed to qualify) before the university will issue an I-20.
+The necessary documents and instructions are provided with the admission application and the certification of finances form (See below).

 Enrollment Status & Health Insurance

-The International Student Services Office issues the I-20 and provides a range of advisement and services to international students, before arrival and during attendance.
+The International Student Services Office issues the I-20 and provides a range of advisement and services to international students, before arrival and during attendance and post-graduation.
 This office also ensures adherence to U.S. immigration regulations and works with international students to help them maintain the F-1 visa status.
 All immigration-related petitions, including employment requests, are filed through this office.
 For assistance from the International Student Services Office, email Jonathan Mascaut, associate director of International Student Services and Study Abroad.

 St. Bonaventure offers housing to single international students — most residential graduate students live in Francis Hall.
 Meals may be obtained through the university's meal plans or can be prepared in cooking facilities in the residence area.
 Contact the university’s housing office at 1-716-375-2009 if you have questions.
 Housing for married couples is not available.